scalabridge/curriculum/setup/windows.md

 scala>
 ```

 The `scala>` prompt indicates you are in the Scala interpreter **R**ead-**E**valuate-**P**rint **L**oop or REPL.
 For now, just type `:quit` at the prompt to exit the REPL.
-## Install a Text Editor
-You will need a text editor to create Scala program files during the workshop.
-If you already have a preferred text editor, you can skip this section.

-While there are many text editors and Integrated Development Environments (IDE) to choose from, for the purpose of this workshop, either the [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/3) editors are recommended.

-Follow the links above to read more about the editors.
-Select one of them and follow the installation instructions provided.

-## Next Steps
-This completes the installation required for the Scalabridge workshop.